 There are several configuration steps allowed for the bank statement.
 They are subject to a separate conversation.

 You need to check the statement status and, in some cases, you need to post-process the statement items.
 You can read about that process in a separate article of SAP Expert.
+There is also a SAP BSM functionality to check the overall status of the bank statements in a separate monitor.

 If you have additional questions about the way to import bank statement into SAP, why not ask SAP Expert?